-2. Additionally, plaintiffs will seek interim injunctive relief to maintain the status quo and ensure that Conrail shareholders will not be coerced, misled and fraudulently manipulated by defendants' illegal conduct to deliver control over Conrail to CSX before the Court can finally determine the issues raised in this action.
+2. Additionally, plaintiffs have sought and will seek interim injunctive relief to maintain the status quo and ensure that Conrail shareholders will not be coerced, misled and fraudulently manipulated by defendants' illegal conduct to deliver control over Conrail to CSX before the Court can finally determine the issues raised in this action.

 3. The event that set this controversy in motion was the unexpected announcement that CSX would take over Conrail.
 In a surprise move on October 15, 1996, defendants Conrail and CSX announced a deal to rapidly transfer control of Conrail to CSX and foreclose any other bids for Conrail (the "CSX Transaction").
-The CSX Transaction is to be accomplished through a complicated multi-tier structure involving a coercive front-end loaded cash tender offer, a lock-up stock option and, following required regulatory approvals or exemptions, a back-end merger in which Conrail shareholders will receive stock and, under certain circumstances, cash.
+The CSX Transaction is to be accomplished through a complicated multi-tier structure involving two coercive front-end loaded cash tender offers, a lock-up stock option and, following required regulatory approvals or exemptions, a back-end merger in which Conrail shareholders will receive stock and, under certain circumstances, cash.
 The original CSX Transaction had a blended value of slightly more than \$85 per Conrail share as of October 29, 1996.
-The currently proposed CSX Transaction has a blended value of approximately \$93 per Conrail share, still \$17 per share less than the NS Proposal.
-In aggregate, the CSX Transaction offers Conrail's shareholders \$1.5 billion less than does the NS Proposal.
+The currently proposed CSX Transaction has a blended value of approximately \$89.80 per Conrail share, over \$20 per share less than the NS Proposal.
+The NS Proposal has a value of at least \$1.3 billion more than the CSX Transaction.
 Integral to the inferior CSX Transaction are executive succession and compensation guarantees for Conrail management and board composition covenants effectively ensuring Conrail directors of continued board seats.